lproko/dashoboard/README.md

-# Dashoboard
+# Simple Dashboard Project

-Dashoboard is a dashboard application that helps manage and visualize shipments effectively.
+This repository contains a dashboard application designed to visualize shipment and operational data.
+It is developed using React for the frontend and leverages a lightweight JSON-server as a backend for demonstration purposes.

 ## Project Structure